 Flea bites on humans

 Fleas from cats and dogs often bite below the knee, usually on the ankles.
 You can also get flea bites on the forearms, if you have stroked or held your pet.
 In fact it is only the human flea that comes in groups of two to three, or even more at a time.
-Bites from dog fleas or cat fleas are usually spotted as areas of red dots.
+Bites from dog or cat fleas usually show as areas of red dots.

 Flea bites on your pets

 No matter if you have a dog, cat, rabbit or another animal, it is most likely that your pet gets cat fleas.
 Flea species prefers specific hosts, although if there is someone nearby, they can easily live on other animals or humans.
 Often it is not even sure you notice if your dog or cat gets flea bites.
 But if fleas are allowed to spread, they may end up invading your home.

-How fleas bite and why they do it
+When fleas bite and why they do it

 Evolution has shown that fleas have evolved to store 15 times more blood than their own weight.
 They have a lot of short spikes on their legs, allowing them to stick very firmly to their host.
 Once they have penetrated the animals or humans skin, they inject the saliva.
 The saliva is known to have more than 15 different substances, that may cause severe allergic reactions.
 Especially dogs are at risk of developing flea allergy.